Skip to content

 IPv6: /48 minimum

-RIR LimitationsPrefixes must be registered with a Regional Internet Registry that supports IRR and RPKI (typically ARIN, RIPE NCC, APNIC, LACNIC, or AFRINIC).
+RIR LimitationsPrefixes must be registered under a supported Regional Internet Registry: AFRINIC, APNIC, ARIN, LACNIC, or RIPE NCC.

 Step-by-Step BYOIP Process